 These Ciabatta French toast are delicious French toast made with Italian Ciabatta bread slices.
-They are crispy, slightly sweet with a delicious cinnamon buttery flavor perfect for weekend breakfast.
+They are crispy and slightly sweet with a delicious cinnamon buttery flavor, perfect for a weekend breakfast.

 As European people, we love to eat ciabatta bread, sourdough bread loaf, and yeasty bread.

 However, bread doesn’t last forever and hardens after a few days.